 If that is the case, and I hope it is, then we must ask, “What gospel is Dr. Ryken talking about?”
 There are two incompatible gospels in evangelicalism today.
 Which one will Wheaton disseminate?
 Which underlying soteriology will this “gospel” message reflect?
 The Calvinist or non-Calvinist soteriology?
 Will it be a message consistent with that underlying soteriology or inconsistent with it?
 Will it be the soteriology of Dr. Graham and the gospel message consistent with that soteriology, or will it be the soteriology Dr. Ryken and the gospel message consistent with that soteriology?
 But what would be the precise content of a message of “good news” that is consistent with Dr. Ryken’s Calvinist soteriology?
 We know what constitutes Dr. Graham’s message of “good news,” but what is the content of Dr. Ryken’s “good news” message?
 What “good news” is consistent with Dr. Ryken’s Calvinist soteriology?
 Which is the true biblical gospel message?
 As mutually exclusive, they both cannot be the biblical gospel.

-We should admit that this state of affairs is unacceptable both intellectually and hermeneutically unless we are willing to maintain that God’s Word is either inherently contradictory or so obscure on the matter of our salvation that it cannot be understood as a univocal message.
-We should also confess that the Christian church that supposedly identifies itself as “evangelical” cannot even exegete Scripture so as to arrive at the truth of the gospel.
+We should admit that this state of affairs is unacceptable both intellectually and hermeneutically, that is unless we are willing to maintain that God’s Word is either inherently contradictory or so obscure on the matter of our salvation that it cannot be understood as a univocal message.
+We should also admit that the Christian church that supposedly identifies itself as “evangelical” cannot even exegete Scripture so as to arrive at the truth of the gospel.
 It cannot come to a consensus on its “evangel” – that message of “good news” that is the core of biblical revelation.
 Does God desire that his gospel exist in a state of confusion?
 From my non-Calvinist point of view, I would say he does not.
 From the Calvinist point of view, that is just the way God has ordained it to be.
 But how is this coherent with what we believe God to be as the author of peace and order, not disharmony and confusion?
 What does it say about any assurance that we can know God correctly for who he is?

 We should consider that two mutually exclusive gospels cannot both be the biblical truth on the matter.
 We need to wrestle with the essential hermeneutical problem that perpetuates not being able to come to a consensus on what constitutes the biblical truth of the gospel.
 The process of delineating a proper hermeneutic of coherence, applying it to the text, and gleaning the content of the biblical gospel message can be an example to the world of honest self-reflection, the pursuit of the truth and a demonstration of the love believers can have for each other as they are able to work together in search of that truth.
 Institutionalizing disingenuousness and incoherence, remaining in denial that there is a real problem here or that the resolution to this long-standing controversy cannot be attained, are all unacceptable for the mature, thinking Christian.